 Understanding Florida Hurricane Deductible

 Florida hurricane deductibles play a critical role in homeowners’ insurance policies.
 Knowing how they work can help protect your finances during hurricane season.
+Florida, along with other coastal states such as Alabama, Georgia, Mississippi, Delaware, Maryland, and Virginia, commonly includes hurricane deductibles in homeowners insurance policies.

 What Is a Hurricane Deductible?